Dick Wagner: Songwriting credits

+With Ezrin as Producer, Wagner in 1989 collaborated with Tim Curry on several tracks for Curry's first solo album FEARLESS, which also featured the music of Michael Kamen.
+Notable was Wagner's solo writing credit for Curry's song S.O.S. and the tracks demonstrate songwriting craft that extended beyond Wagner's rock resume, often as heartfelt if not as impactful as "Only Women Bleed" or "Remember the Child."

-One of the songs Wagner was most proud of is "Remember the Child", written to address the issue of child abuse.
+"Remember the Child" is one of the songs Wagner was most proud of, written to address the issue of child abuse.
 Written from the point of view of a child, the lyrics and song melody deliver a powerful and poignant message to adults that a child will forever remember the love or abuse of their childhood.
 New York Times best selling author John Bradshaw selected "Remember the Child" as the theme song for his award-winning PBS television special, "Homecoming: Reclaiming and Healing Your Inner Child".
 Bradshaw invited Wagner to join him on his nationwide tour to perform the song as a cathartic and healing piece of music to the thousands who attended Bradshaw's lectures and seminars.
 Embraced by psychiatrists and psychologists in their practices, the song has been used as a tool to evoke emotion from patients who are unable to express feelings.
 In 1996, Wagner was invited by Leo Najar, conductor of the Saginaw Bay Symphony Orchestra to perform a two and a half hour concert of his songs with the symphony.
 Wagner entitled the concert, The Remember the Child Concert, raising funds for child abuse agencies in central Michigan through his Remember the Child Foundation.